This article attempts to answer two questions:

 - For Internet video, shoot 4K and downsample always.

 What do you think?
-Does this match your experiences?
+Does this match your experience?